 If you love multi-day music festivals, don’t wait until summer to get your groove on.
 Rooster Walk Music and Arts Festival is four days of live music over Memorial Day Weekend.
 There are currently 15 bands that have been announced, including Greensky Bluegrass, the Wailers, and Anders Osborne, but many more with be added as the festival date approaches.
 Held at Pop’s Farm in Axton, this festival will include delicious food, children’s activities, and arts and crafts.
 Camping is available.
 TICKETS

-Portsmouth invites you to the Annual UMOJA Festival, typically held in late May.
+Portsmouth invites you to the Annual UMOJA Festival.
 It’s the 26th year for this three day festival promoting cultural diversity and unity, and will open with a traditional African drum call and ceremonial processional.
 Great ethnic foods and artisans’ wares are a highlight along with a famed musical act.
 Performers and events will be announced soon on the festival website.

 — CLINCH RIVER DAYS FESTIVAL — JUNE 1-3